team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # encodeImage index.js
 ## Imported Code Object

-encodeImage is a function that takes an image file path as a parameter and encodes the image file into a base64 string.
+encodeImage is a function that takes in an imagePath parameter representing the file path to an image.
+It reads the image file contents using fs.readFileSync(), converts the Buffer output to a base64-encoded string using Buffer.from() and toString('base64'), and returns the base64-encoded string.
+This allows the image data to be encoded as a string for easier transmission or storage, rather than passing around raw binary image data.

-It uses fs.readFileSync() to read the image file from the given path into a Buffer.
-Then it converts the Buffer to a base64 encoded string using Buffer.from(image).toString('base64').

-The function returns the base64 encoded string representation of the image file.

 ### Code Type